-Symptom E_Ports directly connecting two logical switches does not form or is disabled.
+Symptom E\Ports directly connecting two logical switches do not form, or are disabled.
 Probable cause and recommended action The FIDs on each of the logical switches must be the same.
-Use the IsCfgshow command to view the current FIDs on the chassis and then the IsCfg change FID -newfid FID command to change the FID.
+Use the IsCfg --show command to view the current FIDs on the chassis and then the IsCfg --change FID -newfid FID command to change the FID.
 Symptom Invalid FID.
-Probable cause and recommended action FIDs for switches may be from 1 through 128 as long as they are not already in use, except EX_Ports which are only assigned FIDs from 1 through 127.
-Use the IsCfgshow command to verify if the FID is in use.
+Probable cause and recommended action FIDs for switches may be from 1 through 128 as long as they are not already in use, except for EX\Ports, which are only assigned FIDs from 1 through 127.
+Use the IsCfg --show command to verify whether the FID is in use.
 If it is, use another FID.
 Symptom The FID is currently in use.
 Probable cause and recommended action You may not create two (2) or more logical switches with the same FID.

-Use the IsCfgshow and fcrFabricShow commands to view FIDs in use.
+Use the IsCfg --show and fcrFabricShow commands to view FIDs in use.